OpenBazaar/official_docs/content/guides/concepts/orderflow.md

 **INCOMING STATUS**: PENDING (buyer), AWAITING_FULFILLMENT (buyer), PARTIALLY_FULFILLED (buyer, seller), FULFILLED (buyer, seller), PROCESSING_ERROR (buyer if order funded) \
 **OUTGOING STATUS**: DISPUTED

 When a dispute is started, the order state becomes **DISPUTED**.
-A message will be sent to the moderator on the order.
+A message will be sent to the moderator of the order (the one listed in the contract).
 They are the only one able to change the state of the order once it is **DISPUTED** until 45 days after the start of the dispute, at which point the seller will be able to call the `releaseescrow` API to change the state to **PAYMENT_FINALIZED** and claim the funds.

 **Data Sent**